 Her last release and award-winning record SUNKEN CATHEDRAL (INNOVA) was released in multi-media formats as limited-edition LP kinetic art objects, original music videos featuring the kinetic sculptures of Korean artist U-ram Choe (bitforms gallery), and as a staged opera (PROTOTYPE Festival, HERE Arts, Beth Morrison Projects).

-Yoon is a TED fellow, and a doctoral candidate in music composition and the interdisciplinary humanities at Princeton University.
+Yoon is a Music/Sound fellow with the New York Foundation for the Arts, and New Jersey State Council for the Arts, a TED fellow, and a doctoral candidate in music composition and the interdisciplinary humanities at Princeton University.

 // RESEARCH FOCUS